tintin10q/advanced-network-security-notes/jamming attacks.md

-Before a [[Wifi|STA]] to transmit over a network it first senses the channel to determine if another STA is transmitting IDL or not.
+Before a [[Wi-Fi|STA]] to transmit over a network it first senses the channel to determine if another STA is transmitting IDL or not.
 STA use the CSMA/CA method (carrier sense mutiple access with collision avoidenance).
 If the channel is busy the STA waits for a random backoff period so that there is a chance that they can send later.

 ![[CSMA backoff period.png]]